ejwillemse/BAN313/chapter7.md

 ---
 title_meta  : Case study 9
-title       : Case study 9 - Developing simulation models using probability distributions (advanced) description : "In this case study we will analyse how a random order process influences inventory levels and stock-outs of our product.
+title       : Case study 9 - Developing simulation models using probability distributions description : "In this case study we will analyse how a random order process influences inventory levels and stock-outs of our product.
 We will further analyse the impact of a random production process, identical to the one from the previous chapter, on inventory levels."

 --- type:MultipleChoiceExercise lang:r xp:0 skills:1 key:8eaf7b9ebd